 The Essential Layers of IBM i Security

 Improving confidence in one’s IT security posture requires a solid understanding of all potential vulnerabilities as well as the most effective best practices and technologies in order to minimize the possibility of a breach.
 To help, Precisely has created this white paper as a roadmap, grouping together important security best practices and technologies into six primary categories or “layers.”
 These layers cover physical devices, networks, configuration of the IBM i OS, access to systems, protection of data at the file and field level, and monitoring and auditing of systems.
 The reason it’s particularly helpful to view these security categories as “layers” is that, to some extent, each category overlaps with the others to provide multiple lines of defense.
 In other words, should one security layer be somehow compromised, there’s a good chance that another layer will thwart a would-be intruder.
-The six layers of IBM i security are summarized in

 Download this white paper to learn more about the six layers of IBM i security and how Precisely can help you build and optimize your own layers with our best-in-class security software solutions.